Prof Caillan Davenport

 • Roman imperial court society and ceremonial

-• Comparative history, especially of monarchy, courts, governments, and empires
+• Comparative and global history, especially of monarchy, courts, governments, and empires

 • News, rumour, gossip in pre-modern societies

-• Documentary evidence for Roman history, especially inscriptions and coins
+• Archaeological and documentary evidence for Ancient Mediterranean history, especially inscriptions and coins

 • Greek and Latin historiography of the Roman empire